aiven/devportal/docs/products/clickhouse/howto/connect-with-clickhouse-cli.rst

 .. note::

     There are other installation options available for ClickHouse clients for different operating systems.
-You can find them in `clickhouse-local <https://clickhouse.com/docs/en/operations/utilities/clickhouse-local>`_ and `install ClickHouse <https://clickhouse.com/docs/en/install>`_ in the official ClickHouse documentation.
+You can find them in `ClickHouse local <https://clickhouse.com/docs/en/operations/utilities/clickhouse-local>`_ and `Install ClickHouse <https://clickhouse.com/docs/en/install>`_ in the official ClickHouse documentation.

 Connection properties
 ---------------------